 Technical writing is increasingly becoming visual.
 Animated videos are an excellent way to capture user attention and pass on the message in an engaging way.
 Powtoon is a good web-based animation tool, sold as a SaaS product.
 Animated presentations and explainer videos can be created using this tool for free.
 However, the videos created with the free version would carry a ‘Powtoon’ watermark.

 Authors’ Tip: If the technical writing is not for official purposes, it perfectly OK to use the free version of this tool.
-However, a nominal rental, you could get the premium version which allows you to create videos without the watermark and several other features.
+However, for a nominal rental, you could get the premium version which allows you to create videos without the watermark and several other features.

 An unconventional take on making demos in the form of a video presentation.
 Unlike Powerpoint, where content is rigidly divided into slides, Prezi gives you just one massive blank canvas.
 You can go about writing, drawing on it as you please.
 Zooming in or out of the content in focus and shifting focus from one frame to another on the same canvas – is how you make a continuous video presentation.